 Essex County College has established itself as an institution of higher learning that welcomes and embraces people from all ethnic, social, religious, and economic backgrounds.
-The diversity of our college community fosters opportunities for sharing of different ideas and opinions, and not only promotes tolerance - but respect and understanding for others who may be different.
-These experiences will only enhance the educational process that is being provided, and serve as a catalyst for the development of possible rich, fulfilling lifelong relationships.
+The diversity of our college community fosters opportunities for the sharing of different ideas and opinions, and not only promotes tolerance - but respect and understanding for others who may be different.
+These experiences will only enhance the educational process that is being provided and serve as a catalyst for the development of possible rich, fulfilling lifelong relationships.

 With any interpersonal process, conflicts occur in a multitude of forms.
 The Essex County College Code of Student Conduct serves to protect the college community and its property from inappropriate behavior(s) that could result in physical or emotional harm.
 The college outlines inappropriate behavior(s) and provides steps of disciplinary action for students whose acts violate the standards of conduct set by the institution.
-It is our expectation that students will abide by the Code of Conduct and function as responsible citizens promoting college spirit, cross-cultural understanding, and academic excellence.
+It is our expectation that students will abide by the Code of Conduct, College Regulations, state and federal laws and regulations, and function as responsible citizens promoting college spirit, crosscultural understanding, and academic excellence.